digitallyinduced/ihp/Guide/websockets.markdown

 ## Sending and receiving messages

-We're going to extend our `HelloWorldController` to first for the users name and then print out `Hello $name!` instead of `Hello World!`.
+We're going to extend our `HelloWorldController` to first ask for the users name and then print out `Hello $name!` instead of `Hello World!`.

 Open `Web/Controller/HelloWorld` and change the code to this: